 However, Duke University (Fuqua) and Emory University (Goizueta) were mild disappointments.
 Each dropped in the overall rankings, though Emory posted a modest gain in the average peer assessment score.

 In Ross’ case, academics may have been railing against the school’s generous acceptance rate (33.7%) and lower undergraduate GPA (3.4) among entrants.
 However, Ross still ranks among the pre-eminent graduate business programs for entrepreneurship and research.

 And Emory’s slight dip to #20 should be viewed in context, as it was ranked #27 just five years ago.
 What’s more, it maintained its tradition of high placement, with 96.2 percent of students landing jobs within three months of graduation.
-When you factor in higher marks in their peer assessments, you could argue that their so-called underperformer status iss proof that their academic reputation is finally catching up to their sound reputation among employers.
+When you factor in higher marks in their peer assessments, you could argue that their so-called underperformer status is proof that their academic reputation is finally catching up to their sound business school reputation among employers.

 Overperformers: Texas-Dallas Remains Grossly Underrated

 Last year, the University of Alabama (Manderson), Iowa State University, and the University of Texas-Dallas (Jindal) ranked as the most underrated programs.
 And all three made the list again this year.
 Still, the big question hasn’t changed from last year: What does the University of Texas-Dallas need to do to earn respect from their peers?